|Scope Type||Scope Name|

 For the initial prioritization/rating of findings, this program will use theBugcrowd Vulnerability Rating Taxonomy.
 However, it is important to note that in some cases a vulnerability priority will be modified due to its likelihood or impact.
 In any instance where an issue is downgraded, a full, detailed explanation will be provided to the researcher.
 Please see below for any exceptions from the standard VRT.

-For submissions regarding GitHub Credentials.
-It is beneficial to include the sensitive information in your finding along with the link to help speed up the validation process.
+For submissions regarding GitHub Credentials, all findings will be initially rated as a P5.
+Once the finding has been determined to have a real impact, it will be upgraded accordingly.
+Remember, it is beneficial to include the sensitive information in your finding along with the link to help speed up the validation process.

 This program only awards points for VRT based submissions.